Temple Emanu-El of New York (1930)

-Temple Emanu-El of New York is a synagogue at 1 East 65th Street on the Upper East Side of Manhattan in New York City, at the northeast corner with Fifth Avenue.
-It was built for Congregation Emanu-El of New York in 1928–1930.
-It is one of the largest synagogues in the world.
+Temple Emanu-El of New York is a synagogue at 1 East 65th Street on the Upper East Side of Manhattan, at the northeast corner with Fifth Avenue, in New York City, New York, United States.
+It was built in 1928–1930 for the Reform Jewish Congregation Emanu-El of New York.
+With capacity for 2,500 seated worshippers, it is one of the largest synagogues in the world.